From Invariant Representations to Invariant Data: Provable Robustness to Spurious Correlations via Noisy Counterfactual Matching: Expanded Explanation

+In this section, we include additional discussions about the causal model, assumptions, data availability, etc.

-\section{Expanded Explanation of Latent Causal Model}
+\subsection{Expanded explanation of Latent Causal Model}

-\Cref{fig:model-illustration} illustrates the latent causal model, which satisfies the conditions in \Cref{def:latent_causal_model} and \Cref{ass:spurious-corr}.
+\Cref{fig:model-illustration} is an illustration of the proposed latent causal model, which satisfies the conditions in \Cref{def:latent_causal_model} and \Cref{ass:spurious-corr}.
+We first note that this is a fairly common assumption in the field (e.g., \cite{rosenfeld2020risks, arjovsky2019invariant}.
+We also suggest that this is not a significant limitation.
+Suppose we had a graph where directly causes, i.e., $y=g_y(u_y,x,z_{\text{Pa}(y)}).$ We could then create a new graph with a new latent node equal to $x$, i.e., $z_x=x$ and change $g_x(z_1,z_2,\dots,z_x,\dots,)=z_x=x$ but now $g_y$ would only depend on latent variables.
+Thus, because we already deal with complex latent variables, this is a not a limitation but more syntactic.

 The domain counterfactuals encode crucial information about the underlying data generation mechanisms and help avoid reliance on features that are spuriously correlated with labels in the training dataset.
 Oracle counterfactual pairs are samples living in two different causal worlds that shares the same exogenous noise.
 In the example of \Cref{fig:cf-pair-illustration}, two Aladdin images are oracle counterfactual pairs where the intervention variable is ``wealth" represented by some latent variable $z_i$. $g_\rvx$ encodes the causal information to images.

+From a causal perspective, the key of robustness to spurious correlation is getting independence of $\ry$ and $\rve$ given some conditioning statements.
+If the causal $\rvz$ variables are observable, then one could use a d-separation criteria to realize that $\rvz_1$, $\rvz_2$ and $\rvz_3$ is a d-separating set for $\rve$ and $\rvy$ as in \Cref{fig:dag1}.
+In this simplified scenario, conditioning on $\rvz_4$ would not be robust as illustrated in \Cref{fig:dag2}.
+However, when conditioning on $\rvx$, $\rvy$ and $\rve$ are dependent because of the collider effect of $\rvx$ and that $\rvz_4$ is a descendant of $\rvy$ as illustrated in \Cref{fig:latent-original}.
+Our method is able to overcome this limitation by being viewed as a postprocessing intervention on $\rvx$ that removes the edges from the spurious features to $\rvx$.
+This enables $\rve$ and $\rvy$ to be independent.
+From this perspective, our approach learns this postprocessing function $\phi$ based on counterfactual pairs.